snowflakedb/connectors-native-sdk/README.md

 ### Native SDK for Connectors Java

-The Java library distributed through the [Maven Central Repository][SDK in Maven Central] which consists of .sql files that deliver database objects definitions that are created during the installation of the Connector in the Snowflake environment and a bunch of Java classes that mainly serve as procedure handlers.
-However, among these Java classes, there also are some helper/util classes that help in coping with most of the common problems that might be encountered during the development of the Connector project.
+Native SDK for Connectors Java is a library that is distributed through the [Maven Central Repository][SDK in Maven Central].
+The library significantly helps developers in building Snowflake Native Applications of connectors' type.
+The SDK consists of both Java and sql components.
+Sql components can be found in the `.sql` files placed in the resources directory.
+They provide the definitions of the database objects, that are created during the installation of the Connector.
+Java components mainly serve as procedure handlers.
+However, among these Java classes, there also are some helper/util classes that provide useful tools to tackle most common use cases.
 The database objects and Java classes create a coherent whole that makes managing the state of the Connector much easier and lets the developers focus on the implementation of the specific external source ingestion logic which also is easier to do with the SDK.

-Learn more from the [official documentation][Native SDK official docs].
+Reach the [official documentation][Native SDK official docs] and [java docs][Native SDK official java docs] to learn more.

 #### Task Reactor

 This major component is built into Native SDK for Connectors Java library.
-It consists of .sql files and Java classes embedded into the library that helps in managing and executing work asynchronously, mostly the work related to data ingestion.
+It consists of `.sql` files and Java classes embedded into the library that helps in managing and executing work asynchronously, mostly the work related to data ingestion.
 This component offers stability and scalability in work executing.
 Although this component is dedicated to orchestrating the ingestion tasks, it also can be used for executing non-ingestion tasks that require an asynchronous